Home Help for families Parent carer participation Improving short breaks services

 Each member of the partnership works with different groups to support and improve short breaks provision:

 Our resources are designed to support co-production between children, young people, parent carers, commissioners and providers to improve the provision of short breaks services.
 The partnership’s work builds on the legacy of the Short Breaks Network, which ran from 1990 to 2015.
-Many of the network’s resources are still available to access on the Council for Disabled Children’s website.

 We are really keen to hear from you if you have any feedback or suggestions for either the joint bulletins or resources.
 You can get in touch by emailing email@example.com.